Attari

 Attari, also spelled Atari, is a village of Amritsar district in the Punjab state of India, 3 km from the Indo-Pakistani border at Wagah.
 It is situated 25 km west of the Sikh holy city of Amritsar, and is the last Indian station on the rail route connecting Lahore, Pakistan with the Indian capital Delhi.
-Attari village was the native village of Sardar Sham Singh Attariwala, one of the generals in the Army of Maharaja Ranjit Singh.There is Virk green Farm at BusStand ,GT Road ,Owned by Dilbag Singh Attari,a Senior Criminal Defence lawyer of Punjab and Haryana High Court and District Courts,Amritsar.
+Attari village was the native village of Sardar Sham Singh Attariwala, one of the generals in the Army of Maharaja Ranjit Singh.

 History

 Attari village, in the Majha Region, was founded by two Sidhu Jat brothers, by the name of Gaur Singh and Kaur Singh around 1740.
 They were the sons of Chaudhri Kahn Chand Sidhu of village Kaonke in Ludhiana (Malwa).
 The two brothers immigrated to the Majha Region beyond the Sutlej River.
 Firstly the found another village, by the name of Kaunke (Amtitsar).
 Later a famous local ascetic named Mool Dass pointed the brothers towards a large mound ("theh" in Punjabi), and asked them to establish a new village.
 Gaura got built a attari (three-storey house), on the mound and later on a village developed around the attari.